NateEag/how-i-code/drafts/introspection.rst

-When novice programmers flail wildly making apparently-random changes to code in response to unexpected behavior, they're refusing to introspect, because it is hard, frightening, humbling work.
+When novice programmers flail wildly making apparently-random changes to code in response to unexpected behavior, they're refusing to introspect, because it is hard, intimidating, humbling work.

 The mark of the master is the casual head-nod when their old friend failure steps across the threshold of their terminal once again.